The first stable product of photosynthesis in C plants is

 In C₄ plants the leaf cells have two types of chloroplasts.
 The mesophyll cells of the leaf possess smaller chloroplasts that have well-defined grana but do not accumulate starch.
 The mesophyll cells of C₄ plants exhibit high activity of phosphoenol pyruvate (PEP) carboxylase, which catalyses the reaction of CO₂ with PEP to form oxaloacetic acid (through C₄ cycle) which later reduced to malic acid.
 Malic acid is then translocated to bundle sheath cell for further decarboxylation.
 Within the bundle sheat

-- Which one of the following statement is correct about evolution
+5. Which one of the following is an example of Ex situ conservation?

 Topics: Photosynthesis in Higher Plants (153)